 I have worked on a variety of sponsored projects from such government agencies as the National Science Foundation (NSF), National Aeronautics and Space Administration (NASA), Federal Aviation Administration (FAA), US Army Research Laboratories (ARL), Arizona Department of Transportation and private companies such as Honeywell, Motorola etc. with applications in aerospace, civil, mechanical, semiconductor packaging, biomechanics, and the defense industries.

-My office is a little hard to find.
+My office may be a little hard to find.
 Head to ISTB2 and up to the second floor.
-Enter through the door marked 219 and look for my office within at 201A.
+Enter through the door marked 219 and look for my office within 219 in room marked 201A.

 - Ph.D., University of Iowa, 1983

 - B.Tech (Hons), Indian Institute of Technology (Kharagpur), 1978